Skip to main content

 Virtual mode

-The drive is replaced by a simulation that is similar to a virtual drive unit.
+standard icon: The drive is replaced by a simulation which is similar to a virtual drive unit.
 When there is a coupled drive, this does not have any effect on the fieldbus device.
 They function as usual without sending or receiving messages to or from a physical device.

 Note: You can also set and reset a virtual mode of a drive in IEC code by means of the SMC3_ReinitDrive function block.